hamdiz0/LearningDevOps/kubernetes/kubernetes.md

   labels:
     app: my-app
 spec:
   selector:                     # defines the label selector used to match pods managed by this object
-    matchlabels:                # tell the object to manage pods with these labels
+    app: my-app                 # tell the object to manage pods with these labels
-      app: my-app
   ports:
     - protocol: TCP
       port: 80